suond/Tetris/README.md

 ## WireFrame

 * rectangle 10 square wide, 20 square height
-* box pixel is likely 20 x 20
+* box pixel is 24px
-* about modal, and pause on side
+* about modal, and pause as a keybind
 * github, linkedin